 Purchasing procedures for obtaining coverage for camps

-- Please note: your invoice will be based upon your estimated number of participants, if the number of participants increases, please let us know immediately.
+- Please note: your invoice will be based upon your actual number of participants, if the number of participants increases/decreases, please let us know immediately.

 - Ensure medical release forms are complete and signed by parent or legal guardian of camper.
 Medical release forms are to be kept secure by the coach, faculty, or staff person that is responsible for camp.

 - Your invoice will be e-mail to you by the insurance company, so please pay invoice upon receipt.
-For FGCU Procurement and Accounts Payable purposes, the University ID No. is 814913030.
+For FGCU Procurement and Accounts Payable purposes, the name of the vendor is Insurance For Students, Inc.

 Purchasing either recommended insurance plan listed below will cover participants 100% for camp related injuries, other than policy-excluded items.